SlavaUkraineSince1991/DDoS-for-all/MHDDoS_proxy.md

-  --vpn                  Disable proxies to use VPN --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxy-timeout 5      How many seconds to wait for the proxy to make a connection (default is 5) --http-methods GET     List of HTTP(s) attack methods to use.
+  --vpn                  Disable proxies to use VPN --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxy-timeout 5      How many seconds to wait for the proxy to make a connection (default is 5) --proxies URL|path     URL or local path to file with proxies to use --http-methods GET     List of HTTP(s) attack methods to use.
                          (default is GET, POST, STRESS, BOT, PPS) Refer to MHDDoS docs for available options